 Ten Mile Creek originates just north of MD 335 (Frederick Road) and flows into Little Seneca Lake, which then flows into the Potomac River.
 Little Seneca Lake serves as a reservoir that provides additional water flow to the Potomac River, a public water supply, during drought periods.
 The portion of the watershed east of the Ten Mile Creek mainstem and north of West Old Baltimore Road is located within the Clarksburg Master Plan SPA.
 The Ten Mile Creek watershed within the Plan area includes approximately 3,000 acres, 11 subwatersheds, and 22 miles of streams (see Map 4).
-It is important that Ten Mile Creek be viewed as a complete and functioning watershed, including all contributing subwatersheds and their drainage areas, and not just the potential effects to the mainstem.

 Ten Mile Creek and its tributaries are designated as a Use I-P stream-protection of water contact recreation, aquatic life, and drinking water supply.
-Except for the headwater area subwatersheds (LSTM206 and LSTM202 on Map 4), which have already been affected by development, Ten Mile Creek is in good to excellent condition based on stream biology (see Appendix 3 for a full report on existing conditions and environmental analyses).
+Except for the headwater area subwatersheds (LSTM206 and LSTM202 on Map 4), which have already been affected by development, Ten Mile Creek is in good to excellent condition based on stream biology (see Appendix 2 for a full report on existing conditions and environmental analyses).
 This is primarily due to existing conditions, which include a combination of agricultural and low-density residential development balanced by a very high proportion of dense forests and a wealth of springs and wetlands.

-Ten Mile Creek is a reference stream in Montgomery County, serving as a high quality benchmark against which other streams are compared.
+Ten Mile Creek is a reference stream in Montgomery County, serving as high quality benchmark against which other streams are compared.
 Long-term monitoring indicates overall biological conditions to be healthy and diverse.
 Sensitive indicator organisms that occur in few other areas within the County are found here.
 Ten Mile Creek is part of a small group of high quality watersheds still remaining within the County (e.g., many Patuxent River tributaries, Bennett Creek, and Little Bennett Creek).